 I think initially allowing as many people who want to participate is the best strategy.
 My reasoning is that it’s hard to get people started in online communications, so the more that you allow to start the better!
 For example, I’ve seen research estimates that only five to 10% of people who see a social media post actually publicly respond.
 That means that 90 to 95% of the brand audience are only lurkers!
 The initial problem for an online group is just getting somebody to participate.

-Afterwards, if the communication becomes very frequent, a moderator can monitor the comments for inappropriate ones, looking for comments that are not reflective of the brand or offensive to other participants.If a medium doesn’t allow for participants to interact both with each other and the brand,… Click To Tweet
+Afterwards, if the communication becomes very frequent, a moderator can monitor the comments for inappropriate ones, looking for comments that are not reflective of the brand or offensive to other participants.If a medium doesn’t allow for participants to interact both with each other and the brand, building a community is not possible.
+Click To Tweet